IBM/aihwkit/docs/source/pcm_inference.rst

 .. image:: ../img/pcm_compensation.png
    :alt:

-In our case, we currently have a simple alternative drift compensation, where we use a forward pass with an all 1-vector as an input, then outputs (using the potential non-idealities defined for the forward pass) is summed in an absolute way.
-This procedure is done once after programming and once after applying the drift expected at time point of inference :math:`t_\text{inference}`.
+In the simulator, we implement drift compensation by performing a forward pass with an all 1-vector as an input, and then summing outputs (using the potential non-idealities defined for the forward pass) in an absolute way.
+This procedure is done once after programming and once after applying the drift expected as time point of inference :math:`t_\text{inference}`.
 The ratio of the two numbers is the global drift compensation scaling factor of that layer, and it is applied (in digital) to the (digital) output of the analog tile.

 Note that the drift compensation class :class:`~aihwkit.simulator.noise_models.BaseDriftCompensation` is user